Research Technology and Innovation

 The Clinical and Translational Science Unit (CTSU) functions primarily to provide state-of-the-art space for researchers to see clinical trial participants.
 The space effectively supports research studies with access to nursing staff and an experienced research coordinator pool for researchers who do not have designated study coordinators.
 Scientists have access to an exercise lab, sleep lab and metabolic kitchen and can obtain assistance with recruitment of study participants utilizing tools like the Frontiers recruitment registry and the Pioneers website.
 Researchers at KU Medical Center may also access data by searching HERON to search de-identified electronic medical record data.

 Clinical Research Center

 KU Medical Center’s Clinical Research Center, located in Fairway, Kansas, opened in 2012.
-The 82,000-square-foot building is a center for clinical trials dedicated to developing new cancer treatments; and is home to the Midwest Cancer Alliance, the KU Alzheimer’s Disease Center, and Frontiers: University of Kansas Clinical and Translational Science Institute.
+The 82,000-square-foot building is a center for clinical trials dedicated to developing new cancer treatments; and is home to the Masonic Cancer Alliance, the KU Alzheimer’s Disease Center, and Frontiers: University of Kansas Clinical and Translational Science Institute.
 The center includes easily accessible outpatient exam and treatment rooms and specimen collection labs and was designed with a more efficient use of space, resources and manpower to best accommodate patients and researchers.